YuNu1210/YuNu1210.github.io/_pages/publications.md

      <summary>Abstract</summary>

      ```
-     *Abstract*: In this study, we estimate the reduction in food waste that arises from the deployment of a system that digitally records instances of food items discarded in a commercial
+     Abstract: In this study, we estimate the reduction in food waste that arises from the deployment of a system that digitally records instances of food items discarded in a commercial
      kitchen.
 We also shed light on the mechanisms that drive this impact.
 In a quasi-experimental setting, where the system was deployed in about 900 kitchens in a staggered manner, we
      estimate the impact using synthetic difference-in-differences method.
 We find that three months after adoption, kitchens generate 29% lower food waste, on average, than they would have
      in the absence of the system--- without any corresponding reductions in sales.
 Utilizing a long-short-term-memory fully-convolutional-network classifier, we document that these